Daddy's Roommate: About the author

-Prior to writing Daddy's Roommate, Michael Willhoite was a cartoonist for the Washington Blade, a gay newspaper.
+Prior to writing Daddy's Roommate, Michael Willhoite served in the Navy where he created drawings of surgeries and medical implants.
+He then worked as a mural painter, painting murals for the Pentagon and Fort Knox.
+He was also a cartoonist for the Washington Blade, a gay newspaper.
 His cartoons have been published in two different collections by Alyson Books.

 In the tenth anniversary edition of Daddy's Roommate, an afterword is included by Willhoite reflecting on the book's tumultuous early history.
 Acknowledging that the book was the target of numerous acts of censorship, including burning, theft, and defacement, Willhoite thanks librarians across the country who "fought like tigers on the book's behalf."
-Demonstrating pride that the book was "still, triumphantly, what [he] first intended: a mirror in which children of gay parents can see themselves", Willhoite acknowledged that the book has been widely utilized to educate children about gay families.
+Demonstrating pride that the book was "still, triumphantly, what [he] first intended: a mirror in which children of gay parents can see themselves", Willhoite acknowledged that the book has been widely utilized to educate children about gay families and reflects saying, "I'm fond of the book.
+It's made my reputation."

 Willhoite also wrote a sequel, Daddy's Wedding, which was published in 1996.
 The book features the same characters, and in this installment the boy serves as best man for their commitment ceremony.